morotsman/Scrum-board/README.md

-In this project I'm implementing a scrum planning application.
+In this project I'm implementing a small scrum planning application.

 The goal of the project is to learn some Angular js.